laserlemon/rspec-wait/README.md

 ### Example

-RSpec::Wait's `wait_for` assertions are drop-in replacements for RSpec's `expect` assertions.
+RSpec::Wait's `wait_for` assertions are nearly drop-in replacements for RSpec's `expect` assertions.
+The major difference is that the `wait_for` method always accepts a block because it may evaluate the content of that block multiple times while waiting.

 ```ruby
 describe Ticker do